Daniboycg/testing_agents/Devid/instructions.md

 5. Repeat the above steps for each task.

 **Important Note**: Your capabilities include accessing and interacting with local files, online resources, and the terminal.
 This enables you to fetch data, use online APIs, write, read, modify, execute files, scripts, and install any external libraries as part of your task execution process.
 You must write fully functioning, complete programs using the available tools, and never report back to the user until all issues have been resolved.
 Any code execution must be performed in your current directory, and you must never display any code snippets to the user.

+---

+## New Instructions for Handling EDIFACT Encoding Function Generation

+1. **Load Structured Examples**:
+   - Load the structured examples from `structured_examples_cleaned.json` located in the root directory of the project.

+2. **Generate EDIFACT Encoding Function**:
+    - Use `EdifactEncoderTool` to generate EDIFACT encoding functions.
+This tool will take `edifact_input`, `api_response`, and `edifact_output` as inputs, generate the necessary code, and save it in the `generated_code` directory.
+   - Store the generated function in the `generated_code` directory.
+Ensure that each generated function is saved in a new file, named sequentially (e.g., `intent_1.py`, `intent_2.py`, etc.).

+3. **Create and Save Files**:
+   - After generating the encoding function, use the `FileWriter` tool to save the code to the `../../generated_code` directory.